 The time required to get your orthodontic treatment done is one of the most common concerns of the patient.
 To answer the question “How long does orthodontic treatment take?”, we should consider many relevant factors.
 After diagnosing and analyzing, the orthodontist will estimate the treatment time following the customized treatment plan.

-Factors determining the orthodontic treatment time
+Factors determining treatment time

 - State of dental health